Bentleyj/BeyondPhotography/README.md

 ### Day 20

 Did two effects today from pages 58 and 59.
 This was actually a repeat of the effect I used to create the IBM logo effect.
 I started with that example and flipped it in y.
 I also did it as a spiral effect but this effect looked really lame with the image I chose. :(

+### Day 21

+Short one today as we are again very busy.
+I'm heading to NYC next week and so will need to take the week off from producing these most likely!
+Today I made a simple fisheye effect by squareing the radius in polar coordinates.
+I've actually used a similar effect to make our [Morph Mirror] (https://github.com/Hellicar-Studio/MorphFace) project a while ago which uses a Kinect to do face tracking and then apply a fisheye effect to peoples faces that it finds.